adil-ahmed/learn-and-predict/README.md

 This project demonstrates the application of a classification model to a medical dataset, highlighting the potential of machine learning in healthcare.

+### 3. FromKaggle
+This directory is dedicated to machine learning projects based on Kaggle competitions.
+Each subfolder within this section contains an individual project that showcases end-to-end workflows — including data preprocessing, feature engineering, model selection, training, evaluation, and submission (when applicable).
+These projects serve both as practical learning exercises and as part of a growing Kaggle portfolio.

 ---

 ## How to Use